-From an economic perspective the EU can be criticised for various reasons
+From an economic perspective, the EU can be criticised for various reasons including

 Common Agricultural Policy CAP

-The CAP was one of the most inefficient economic policies and waste of money.
-It subsidised farmers to produce goods that nobody wanted.
+The CAP was one of the most inefficient economic policies and a waste of money.
+At its peak, it took over 70% of the EU budget, even after decades of slow reform, it still accounts for 40% of the budget.
+The Common Agricultural Policy – in effect subsidised farmers to produce goods that nobody wanted (See CAP).
 The excess supply was often dumped on world markets creating falling prices and incomes for world farmers.
 After many years, the worst excesses of CAP have been reformed.
 But, it remains persistently difficult to end the culture of subsidising agriculture.
-The taxpayer pays the burden of higher prices and cost to EU.
+A significant existing problem with CAP is that it has rewarded large land-owners, with little reflection of social benefit.
+See: Transfer of funds from poor to rich landowners (Guardian) The taxpayer pays the burden of higher prices and cost to EU.

 Regulated Labour Markets

-The ECB has inherited the German Bundesbank’s anti inflationary stance.
-However, they often overdo this leading to lower growth.
-This is especially a problem for countries in the EU, who may struggle with a common monetary policy and interest rate.
+The ECB has inherited the German Bundesbank’s anti-inflationary stance.
+However, they often place too much emphasis on reducing and inflation – ignoring more pressing problems of unemployment and economic growth.
+This is especially a problem for countries in the southern Eurozone (Greece, Portugal, Spain and Ireland) who have struggled with a common monetary policy and interest rate.

 The EU pushed the creation of the Euro.
 However, in practise, member countries have struggled to cope with the fixed exchange rate, and lack of independent monetary policy.

 Countries in the Euro have been pushed into bond crisis because markets fear a lack of liquidity (ECB can’t act as lender of last resort and print money to buy bonds).
-This has seen higher bond yields on debt of Euro countries.
-As a result of bond crisis, governments have been pushed into spending cuts and budget austerity.
+This has seen higher bond yields on the debt of Euro countries.
+As a result of the bond crisis, governments have been pushed into spending cuts and budget austerity.
+See – EU austerity